Atlanta Relocation Specialists

 Undervaluing Trees and Shade

 LA buyers sometimes prioritize sun exposure.
-In Atlanta, mature tree canopy is valuable—it moderates temperatures and creates livable outdoor spaces.
+In Atlanta, mature tree canopy is valuable, moderating temperatures and creating livable outdoor spaces.
 Don't dismiss properties for 'too many trees.'

 Dismissing Indoor-Outdoor Living